alluding/rive/README.md

 # rive
-another shit bot that im going to be nuking lmfao
+another shit bot that i pulled the source of yet again...